Solubility chart

 A solubility chart is a chart describing whether the ionic compounds formed from different combinations of cations and anions dissolve in or precipitate from solution.

 Chart

 The following chart shows the solubility of various ionic compounds in water at 1 atm pressure and room temperature (approx. 25 C).
-"Soluble" means the ionic compound doesn't precipitate, while "slightly soluble" and "insoluble" mean that a solid will precipitate; "slightly soluble" compounds like calcium sulfate may require heat to precipitate.
+"Soluble" means the ionic compound does not precipitate, while "slightly soluble" and "insoluble" mean that a solid will precipitate; "slightly soluble" compounds like calcium sulfate may require heat to precipitate.
 For compounds with multiple hydrates, the solubility of the most soluble hydrate is shown.

 Some compounds, such as nickel oxalate, will not precipitate immediately even though they are insoluble, requiring a few minutes to precipitate out.